A foundation for deductive mathematics: Logical domains, and quantification

 \subsection{Quantification}

-First, if \(A\) is a generator then the `powerset' \(\PP[A]\) is the generator ``\(h\inin \PP[A]\) means `\(h\) is a morphism \(A\to \yn\)' ''.
-The empty function on \(A\) is \(\emptyset[a]:=\n\), for all \(a\in A\). \begin{definition} A logical domain \((A, {\isq})\) \textbf{supports quantification} if there is a binary function \(\PP[A]\to\yn\) that detects the empty function.
+First, if \(A\) is an object generator then the \textbf{powerset} \(\PP[A]\) is the generator ``\(h\inin \PP[A]\) means `\(h\) is a morphism \(A\to \yn\)' ''.
+The empty function on \(A\) is \(\emptyset[a]:=\n\), for all \(a\in A\). \begin{definition} A logical domain \((A, {=})\) \textbf{supports quantification} if there is a 2-valued function \(\PP[A]\to\yn\) that detects the empty function.
 A \textbf{set} is a domain that supports quantification. \end{definition} We refer to these as ``relaxed'' sets if it is necessary to distinguish them from other sorts of sets.

-The traditional notation for the empty-set detecting function is The logic here generally does not imply that quantification expressions define binary functions.
-However if there is a binary function that implements this particular expression, then all expressions using quantification over \(A\) will define binary functions.
-This is illustrated by: \begin{lemma} A domain \(A\) supports quantification if and only if \(\PP[A]\) is a domain. \end{lemma} Suppose \(\isq\) is a binary pairing on \(\PP[A]\) such that \(\isq\Rightarrow \isa\).
-Then \(\#\isq \emptyset\) is a binary function that detects the empty function.
-Conversely, suppose \(\phi\colon \PP[A]\to \yn\) detects \(\emptyset\), ie~\((\phi[h]=\y)\Leftrightarrow(h\isa \emptyset)\).
-Define `\(\isq\)' by Then
+The traditional notation for the empty-set detecting function is The logic here generally does not imply that quantification expressions define 2-valued functions.
+However if there is a 2-valued function that implements this particular expression, then all expressions using quantification over \(A\) will define 2-valued functions.
+This is illustrated in the proof of: \begin{lemma} A domain \(A\) supports quantification if and only if \(\PP[A]\) is a domain. \end{lemma} Suppose \(=\) is a 2-valued pairing on \(\PP[A]\) such that \((=)\Rightarrow (==)\).
+Then \(\#= \emptyset\) is a 2-valued function that detects the empty function.